helloitu/GnuPodPatched/README.md

 # GnuPodPatched <br>
-A custom version of GnuPod, corrected to work on my Linux, should work on your
+A custom version of GnuPod, corrected to work on my Linux, should work on yours
 <br><h2>To install</h2>
 >sudo apt-get install gnupod-tools<br>
 >sudo chmod +x setup.sh<br>